alexdevero/alex-devero-blog/__drafts__/draft--javascript-switch-statement.md

     break
   // This is the end of the second group of cases

-  // This is usual separate case block case 'English':
+  // This is a normal separate case block case 'English':
     console.log('This is not a programming language.')
     break